 Cellpose

-You can try the latest Cellpose version with one of your images here:(CellPose-SAM) online at HuggingFace
+You can try the latest Cellpose version on one of your own images online at HuggingFace (Cellpose-SAM).

 Installation